Three-body forces and shell structure in calcium isotopes

 We further examine the closed-shell nature of $^{48}$Ca in Fig.~\ref{m1}, which shows the magnetic dipole transition rates $B(M1)$ from the $0^+$ ground state to 1$^+$ excited states, where the experimental concentration of strength indicates a single-particle transition~\cite{48CaM1}.
 With NN-only forces, there is a significant fragmentation of strength, and the energy of the dominant transition is below the observed value.
 When 3N forces are included, the peak energies are pushed up for all 3N(N$^2$LO) cases.
 Moreover, the MBPT results predict a clear concentration, in very good agreement with experiment.

 Finally, we turn to the ground-state energies in Fig.~\ref{gs}, which have been measured to $^{52}$Ca~\cite{AME2003} and are known to exist to $^{58}$Ca~\cite{53-58Ca}.
 With phenomenological models, the ground-state energies decrease to N=34, then the behavior flattens to N=40 due to the weakly-bound $f_{5/2}$ orbital.
 With NN-only forces in Fig.~\ref{gs}~(b) [as expected from Fig.~\ref{spe}~(b)], all neutron-rich calcium isotopes are overbound.
-In Fig.~\ref{gs}~(c) and~(d) the repulsion due to 3N forces leads to less bound ground-state energies, and improved agreement with experiment, which is amplified with neutron number [in Fig.~\ref{gs}~(c) the $\vlowk$+3N(N$^2$LO) (KB3G SPE) results would lie on those of $\vlowk$+3N($\Delta$) (GXPF1 SPE)].
+In Fig.~\ref{gs}~(c) and~(d) the repulsion due to 3N forces leads to less bound ground-state energies, and all calculations with 3N forces exhibit good agreement with experiment [in Fig.~\ref{gs}~(c) the $\vlowk$+3N(N$^2$LO) (KB3G SPE) results would lie on those of $\vlowk$+3N($\Delta$) (GXPF1 SPE)].
 The repulsive 3N mechanism, discovered for the oxygen anomaly~\cite{Oxygen}, is therefore robust and general for neutron-rich nuclei.
-With MBPT SPEs in the $pfg_{9/2}$ shell, the ground-state energies are modestly more bound.
-Preliminary work including residual 3N forces yields additional repulsion and may account for part of the difference from experiment.
+In our best calculation with MBPT SPEs in the $pfg_{9/2}$ shell, the ground-state energies are modestly more bound.
 Our results with 3N(N$^2$LO) suggest a drip line around $^{60}$Ca, which is close to the experimental frontier~\cite{53-58Ca}.
-As the predicted energies can significantly flatten from $N=34-40$, the inclusion of continuum effects will be very important.
+As the predicted energies can significantly flatten from $N=34-40$, as is the case in our best MBPT calculation, the inclusion of continuum effects will be very important.

-We have presented the first study of the role of 3N forces for the formation and evolution of shell structure in medium-mass nuclei.
-Our results show that 3N forces and an extended valence space are key to explain the $N=28$ magic number, leading to a high $2^+$ excitation energy and a concentrated magnetic dipole transition strength in $^{48}$Ca. It is very promising that the parameter-free MBPT results reproduce experiment best (the different 3N(N$^2$LO) predictions can be taken as a range of uncertainty).
-This predicts a shell closure at $N=34$ and suggests the drip line around $^{60}$Ca, thus linking the 3N forces frontier to the experimental frontier for neutron-rich nuclei.
+We have presented the first study of the role of 3N forces for binding energies and evolution of shell structure in medium-mass nuclei, thus linking the 3N forces frontier to the experimental frontier for neutron-rich nuclei.
+Our results show that 3N forces and an extended valence space are key to explain the $N=28$ magic number, leading to a high $2^+$ excitation energy and a concentrated magnetic dipole transition strength in $^{48}$Ca. It is intriguing and promising that the parameter-free MBPT results in the extended valence space reproduce experiment best.
+Future work will include a detailed comparison to empirically adjusted interactions, where the $pfg_{9/2}$ interactions can also be transformed into $pf$-shell-only interactions by an Okubo transformation.